threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***
 ### What is the difference between a certified and a non-certified 3node?

 A certified 3node will receive 25% more reward compared to a non-certified 3node.
-As of now, [Titans](https://marketplace.3node.global/index.php?dispatch=categories.view&category_id=168) bought from Threefold can be certified as well as [certified 3nodes](https://marketplace.3node.global/index.php?dispatch=companies.catalog) bought on the Threefold Marketplace.
+You can visit the [Threefold Marketplace](https://marketplace.3node.global/) for more information on certified 3nodes.
 DIY certified 3nodes are a future possibility.

+***

+### What are the different certifications available for 3node servers and farms?
+What are the Gold and Silver certifications?

+3nodes can be certified.
+You can buy certified 3nodes [here](https://marketplace.3node.global/).

+Farms can also be certified.
+The certifications are: [gold certified farming](https://forum.threefold.io/t/gep-gold-certified-farming-specs-closed/2925) and [silver certified farming](https://forum.threefold.io/t/silver-booster-request-for-comments/3416).

+Note that gold and silver certifications are still being discussed.
+Join the discussion on the [Threefold Forum](http://forum.threefold.io/).

 ***
 ### What is the difference between V2 and V3 minting?